kaz-utashiro/greple/README.md

         000 ..
 555         : 6x6x6 RGB 216 colors
         L00 ..
 L25         : Black (L00), 24 grey levels, White (L25)

-    >     Begining # can be omitted in 24bit RGB notation.
+    >     Beginning # can be omitted in 24bit RGB notation.
     >
     >     When values are all same in 24bit or 12bit RGB, it is converted to 24
     >     grey level, otherwise 6x6x6 216 color.